Colourful Northern India

 About Varanasi

-DAY 15: VARANASI – DELHI
+DAY 14: VARANASI – DELHI

-Later this afternoon we return to Delhi by flight and upon arrival, we transfer to the hotel for our overnight stay.
+Enjoy a leisurely breakfast at the hotel this morning.
+Later, return to Delhi by domestic flight and upon arrival, transfer to the hotel for your overnight stay.

-DAY 16: DELHI DEPARTURE
+DAY 15: DELHI DEPARTURE

 END OF TOUR